 Now we took out that kick that was there on the 9 in the original beat.
 Gives a bit of a swing and feel to the original pattern.
 This is usually used switch it up from pattern Two and Three to add some interest to your track.

-If you need more inspiration, make sure to check out our hiphop drum pattern guide with 120 hiphop and trap drum patterns.
+If you need more inspiration, make sure to check out the Hip Hop Drum Guide Bundle with over 200 Hip Hop, Boom Bap, and Trap drum patterns.

 Four (4) Essential Hip Hop Drum Patterns To Up Your Production Game